OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-swaption-risk-usd.rst

 **Parameters sensitivity**

 The meaning of this result strongly depends on the type of model.
 For the SABR model it is the sensitivity to the interpolated SABR parameters used in the pricing (alpha, beta, rho and nu).
-For the normal model, it is the sensitivity to the implied volatility used .
+For the normal model, it is the sensitivity to the implied volatility.
 The last result is also called Vega in some places.